LouisVRX/HuBBuB-SLM/README.md

 ## About the NSRT MK3

-When use as a usb soundcard, the NSRT MK3 microphone outputs a weighted signal.
+When used as a usb soundcard, the NSRT MK3 microphone outputs a weighted signal.
 This is a really nice feature !
-The NSRT has a serial communication port to change theses settings and thanks to [Xander Hendriks there is a python package called nsrt-mk3-dev](https://github.com/xanderhendriks/nsrt-mk3-dev) that allow us to communicate easily with it.soundlevels_callback
+The NSRT has a serial communication port to change theses settings and thanks to [Xander Hendriks there is a python package called nsrt-mk3-dev](https://github.com/xanderhendriks/nsrt-mk3-dev) that allow us to communicate easily with it.

 Two possibilities now :